risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-set-background-ddl.md

 SET BACKGROUND_DDL = { true | false };
 ```

 - When `BACKGROUND_DDL` is set to true, any subsequent DDL operations will be executed in the background, allowing you to proceed with other tasks.

-- When `BACKGROUND_DDL` is set to false (or not set at all), the DDL operations will execute as normal.
+- When `BACKGROUND_DDL` is set to false (or not set at all), the DDL operations will execute  in the foreground.

 ## Supported DDL operations

 - [CREATE MATERIALIZED VIEW](/sql/commands/sql-create-mv.md)

+## Persistence

+For materialized views created in the background, their table definitions are persisted, even if errors occur during checkpointing.
+Their table definitions and fragments will only be dropped if the job is cancelled.

+For materialized views created in the foreground, their table and fragments will be cleaned up if checkpointing fails or when the streaming job restarts from the beginning.

 ## Background management